Time-Varying Propensity Score to Bridge the Gap between the Past and Present: Approach

 \paragraph{Validating and formalizing~\cref{assumption}} This assumption is a natural one in many settings and we can check it in practice using a two-sample test to estimate the total variation $\text{TV}(p_{T+\dd{t}}, p_T)$~\citep{gretton2012kernel}.
 We do so for some of our tasks in~\cref{s:expts} (see \cref{fig:mmd_both_score}).
 We can also formalize this assumption mathematically as follows.
-The transition function $P_t$ of a Markov process $X_t$ satisfies
+Consider a stochastic process $(X_t)_{t \in \reals}$ with a transition function $P_t$.
+By definition of the transition function, we have that

 for any measurable function $\varphi$.
-The distribution of the random variable $X_t$ corresponding to this Markov process is exactly our $p_t$.
-We can define the semi-group of this transition function as the conditional expectation $K_t \varphi = \int \dd{y} \varphi(y) P_t(x,\dd{y})$ for any test function $\varphi$.
+The distribution of the random variable $X_t$ corresponding to this Markov process is exactly the distribution of data $p_t$ at time instant $t$ in our formulation.
+We can now define the semi-group of this transition function as the conditional expectation $K_t \varphi = \int \dd{y} \varphi(y) P_t(x,\dd{y})$; this holds for any function $\varphi$.
 Such a semi-group satisfies properties that are familiar from Markov chains in finite state-spaces, e.g., $K_{t+s} = K_t K_s$.
 The infinitesimal generator of the semi-group $K_t$ is defined as $A \varphi = \lim_{t \to 0} (\varphi - K_t \varphi)/t$.
 This generator completely defines the local evolution of a Markov process~\citep{feller2008introduction} \beq{ p_t = e^{-t A}\ p_0 } where $e^{t A}$ is the matrix exponential of the generator $A$.
 If all eigenvalues of $A$ are positive, then the Markov process has a steady state distribution, i.e., the distribution of our data $p_t$ stops evolving (this could happen at very large times and the time-scale depends upon the smallest non-zero eigenvalue of $A$).
 On the other hand, if the magnitude of the eigenvalues of $A$ is upper bounded by a small constant, then the stochastic process evolves gradually.

-Note it is not necessary for the stochastic process to have a steady state distribution for our time-varying importance weight to be meaningful.
-Our method is expected to be effective so long as the process evolves gradually, which most processes do.
+The above discussion suggests that our development in this paper, building upon~\cref{assumption}, is meaningful, so long as the data does not change abruptly.